 I got bullied at school from a very young age, for being different.
 I never felt “different” I was just being who I thought I was supposed to be and behaving that way.
 I can understand it a little now.
 But how could I understand back then that none of the other kids were black and Jewish?
 That none of the other kids watched movies with Gene Kelly, Fred Astaire or Audrey Hepburn?
 That not everyone liked the Wizard of Oz or pretended to be Annie at home?

 In the early 1990’s suddenly things were all right for a while.
 To me it still seems like the happiest time ever.
 Everything was good with the world and there were endless sun-filled days.
 I had a good group of friends and thanks to my mum I had discovered Michael Jackson.
 He was my example now, and it fit: I actually looked a bit like him too!
 He “taught” me how to dance and I lost a lot of weight as well.
-There was also “The Fresh Prince of Bell Air” that showed me there were people that actually looked like me living modern lives.
+There was also Whitney Houston, while “The Fresh Prince of Bell Air” showed me there were people that actually looked like me living modern lives.

 Meanwhile my mother worked as a presenter and producer at a local radio station and I had a weekly spot on one of the shows too.
 I read tales from Africa about the spider Anansi on a multicultural show.
 This too gave my reputation quite a boost.
 All the kids wanted to come see the studios and I could fix it for the whole class to do so.
 I also got my best friends on air and I was a hero.

 Then I performed as Michael Jackson on the school camp’s final night and became the star of the school.
 Kids actually started calling me “Michael!!” and cheered for me.
 Once when I stood in front of a window in the schools auditorium kids in the yard started chanting “Michael, Michael!!”
 An amazing experience and for a while I knew who I was and wanted to become.
-Inspired by Michael even more I chose to erect the “Black and White anti racism party” for the school elections.
+Inspired by Michael I chose to erect the “Black and White anti racism party” for the school elections.
 This was one thing I had to do alone, as other kids didn’t understand it.
 Still I got some votes and that was inspiring.

 It was a great time, so what happened when I went to high school was quite a shock.
 None of the kids from my old school were transferred to my school.
 Except two of the kids I never really got on with.
-Even though I now dressed and behaved no different from the other kids I got bullied immediately.
+Even though I now dressed and behaved no different from the others I got bullied immediately.
 I never knew why, except that there weren’t many kids of colour there and I might have looked like an easy target.
 I can’t really think of any other reason.
 The bullying started the moment I got on the bus in the morning and lasted till the moment I got out in the afternoon.

 I wrote this to let people see that childhood bullying can affect your life.
 You can never leave it behind.
-Yes, I’ve become a writer, I might have done great things.
+Yes, I became a writer, I might have done great things.
 But the scars never heal.
 I might not go around playing parts in my head now, but I do have a problem trusting people.
 I always think people just pretend to be nice.
-Sadly being gay, Jewish and black this is something that can happen.
+Sadly being bi-gendered, gay, Jewish and black this is something that can happen.
 You can talk to someone nice and suddenly they can start spouting some homophobic, anti-Semitic or racist crap.
 If you’re different it doesn’t just stop once you turn 20, you carry it with you all your life.

 Through the years I did develop some sense of who I was.
-I grew to be proud of being gay, Jewish and black.
-One of the reasons I became a journalist was because I want to use my profession to help other victims of discrimination.
-It took me so long to find myself that I want to make things easier for others.
-Tell them to seek help and to confide in others, especially their parents.
+I grew to be proud of being bi-gendered, gay, Jewish and black.
+One of the reasons I became a psychologist was because I want to use my profession to help other victims of discrimination.
+It took me so long to find myself that I want to make things easier for others: Tell them to seek help and to confide in others, especially their parents.
 My mother was always there for me and had she not always stepped in at the right moment things might have been very different right now.
 I also want to make the world aware of the fact that there still is discrimination in the world and that things are getting pretty bad again.
 Yes, I am still figuring myself out, but I think I might be on the right track now.